emilydolson/phylotrackpy/joss/paper.md

 - analyzing and manipulating tree structures [@smith2020treedist;@sand2014tqdist;@sukumaran2010dendropy;@cock2009biopython]

 Phylotrack overlaps with these goals only in that it also provides tree statistic implementations.
 We chose to include this feature to facilitate fast during-simulation calculations of these metrics.
-Notably, the problem of tracking a phylogeny within an agent-based program is substantially different from the more traditional problem of reconstructing a phylogeny
+Notably, the problem of tracking a phylogeny within an agent-based program is substantially different from the more traditional problem of reconstructing a phylogeny.
-(indeed, users new to working with recorded phylogenies should refer to the Phylotrackpy documentation for notes on subtle structural differences from reconstructed phylogenies).
+(Indeed, users new to working with recorded phylogenies should refer to the Phylotrackpy documentation for notes on subtle structural differences from reconstructed phylogenies.)

-Phylotrack has already facilitated several research projects.
+Phylotrack has contributed to a variety of published research.
 Phylotracklib has been integrated into packages such as Modular Agent-Based Evolver (MABE) 2.0 [@bohm2019mabe], Symbulation [@vostinarSpatialStructureCan2019], and even a fork of the Avida digital evolution platform [@ofria2004avida;@dolsonInterpretingTapeLife2020].
-These applications have facilitated research on open-ended evolution [@dolsonMODESToolboxMeasurements2019], the origin of endosymbiosis [@johnsonEndosymbiosisBustInfluence2022a], the importance of phylogenetic diversity for machine learning via evolutionary computation [@hernandez2022can;@shahbandegan2022untangling], and more.
+Applications include research on open-ended evolution [@dolsonMODESToolboxMeasurements2019], the origin of endosymbiosis [@johnsonEndosymbiosisBustInfluence2022a], the importance of phylogenetic diversity for machine learning via evolutionary computation [@hernandez2022can;@shahbandegan2022untangling], and more.
 Phylotrackpy is newer, but it has already served as a point of comparison in the development of other phylogenetic tools [@moreno2022hereditary;@moreno2023toward].

 # Features